 - Students selecting English Enrichment have a consistent 'above standard' in English - Places for Maths Enrichment and English Enrichment are limited.
-Selection of these subjects will not automatically secure a place - You cannot do both Outdoor Photography and Photography - Choose 2 electives from The Arts and Technology and two others of your choice.
+Selection of these subjects will not automatically secure a place - Choose 2 electives from The Arts and Technology and two others of your choice.
 A VCE study, a Language or Music (one year studies) may be an exception to this requirement. - VCE studies available for Year 10 students are Units 1 & 2 Biology, Legal Studies, Psychology, General Maths and Visual Communication Design - To be approved to undertake a VCE study, Year 9 students will need to prove a strong record of academic achievement

-If you are studying a language outside school please indicate details below
+If you are studying a language outside school, please indicate details below.